Naman-Kaushik44/cryptonite_taskphase_Naman/Shell Variables/Shell Variables.md

 ```
 ## Storing Command Output

+Command outputs can be easily stored in a variable with the format Variable=$(command) which can then be read with the echo command on the initialized variable.
+This is what was required to be done in this challenge, run the /challenge/run command and then store it's output in the PWN variable and then read the PWN variable to get the output as the flag.
 ```bash
 hacker@variables~storing-command-output:~$ PWN=$(/challenge/run)
 Congratulations!
 You have read the flag into the PWN variable.
 Now print it out